 '''

 git clone git://github.com/CartoDB/CartoDB-SQL-API.git

 cd CartoDB-SQL-API

-git checkout master

 '''

 • Install npm dependencies

 npm install

 • Create configuration.
 The name of the filename of the configuration must be the same than the environment you are going to use to start the service.
 Let's assume it's development.